Duke Nalon

-Dennis "Duke" Nalon (March 2, 1913 – February 26, 2001) was an American midget car, sprint car, and Indy 500 driver from Chicago, Illinois, United States.
+Dennis Clayton "Duke" Nalon (March 2, 1913 – February 26, 2001) was an American racing driver.
+He competed in midget car, sprint car, and Indy car races.
+Nicknamed "The Iron Duke," Nalon was part of the "Chicago Gang" along with Tony Bettenhausen and others.
+These racers toured tracks in the Midwest and East Coast of the United States.

 Racing career

 Nalon began as a pit crew member for Wally Zale.
 Nalon occasionally warmed up the car.
 When Walter Galven needed a driver, Zale convinced Galven to allow Nalon to race.
 Nalon won the feature event.

-Nalon was nicknamed "The Iron Duke."
-Nalon was part of the "Chicago Gang" with Tony Bettenhausen.
-They toured tracks in the Midwest and East Coast of the United States.

 Midget cars

 Nalon won races on the United States' East Coast in the 1930s.
 Nalon competed in midget cars throughout his career.
 He ran his final career race at the only 100 mi midget race ever run at Terre Haute.
 He raced Johnny Pawl’s famous midget to victory.
 He ended his career the way he started it: with a win.